sitechtimes/vue-ts-practice/README.md

 ## Continuing On

 Once you've completed these exercises, put your new knowledge to good use!
-Continue practicing your TypeScript skills by building your own projects, and stuff!
+Continue practicing your TypeScript skills by building your own projects and stuff!